 Associate Dean, Research and Innovation

-Dr. Greg Copenhaver is the Associate Dean for Research and Innovation in the College of Arts & Sciences.
+Dr. Greg Copenhaver is the Associate Dean for Research and Innovation in the College of Arts & Sciences and the Chancellor’s Eminent Professor of Convergent Science.

-In this role, Copenhaver develops and implements research and innovation strategies for the College and supports leadership and faculty to enhance the College’s research and scholarship portfolio.
-As a member of the dean’s senior leadership team, he provides executive management advice to the interdisciplinary research and scholarship enterprises within the College as well as working with UNC Research, Innovate Carolina, the Office of Technology Commercialization and other University partners to more seamlessly integrate research and innovation enterprises.
+As associate dean, Copenhaver develops and implements research and innovation strategies for the College and supports leadership and faculty to enhance the College’s research and scholarship portfolio.
+A member of the dean’s senior leadership team, he provides executive management advice to the interdisciplinary research and scholarship enterprises within the College as well as working with UNC Research, Innovate Carolina, the Office of Technology Commercialization and other University partners to more seamlessly integrate research and innovation enterprises.
+In 2022, Copenhaver was named the new director of the Institute for Convergent Science (ICS).
+As the director, he leads the ICS in its mission to innovate based on a convergent approach to problem-solving, developing new inventions and de-risking technologies to ensure the fastest, most successful path to commercialization.

-A member of the UNC-Chapel Hill faculty since 2001, Copenhaver shares joint appointments as a professor in the department of biology and the Integrative Program for Biological and Genome Sciences (IBGS).
+A member of the UNC-Chapel Hill faculty since 2001, Copenhaver is the Chancellor’s Eminent Professor of Convergent Science and shares joint appointments as a professor in the department of biology and the Integrative Program for Biological and Genome Sciences (IBGS).
 He is also an adjunct professor in the department of economics in the Shuford Program in Entrepreneurship.

 In addition, he is affiliated with the UNC Center for Bioethics, the Lineberger Comprehensive Cancer Center and the curriculum in genetics.
 In 2017, he was inducted into the Frank Porter Graham Honor Society in recognition for his significant contributions to graduate and professional education.